puppeteer/puppeteer/docs/api/puppeteer.screenshotoptions.md

 </td><td>

-Specifies the region of the page to clip.
+Specifies the region of the page/element to clip.

 </td><td>